Royal Enfield Himalayan

+The Himalayan Motorcycle refers to one of two Adventure Bikes (ADV) made in India by the Royal Enfield motorcycle company of Chennai, India.
+The brand was originally British with some manufacturing performed by what was Madras Motorcycles.
+The British business concern folded in the 1970s, but the Indian based Royal Enfield continued production in India, though it retained an R&D unit located at Bruntingthorpe Proving Ground, Bath Lane, Leicestershire, near Lutterworth.

+As an ADV product this is a basic entry level machine, it is currently being offered in only the 450-cc liquid cooled displacement machine, the 411 cc is popular on the used market.
+It should be noted though both machines are termed 'Himalayan' - they are not related products.
+As of the middle of 2026 it is rumoured a 750-cc displacement unit is planned which will also have no mechanical relationship to the prior two Himalayan offerings.
+This atypical branding philosophy is driven largely by the nature of the company's sales region, despite 2026 sales of over one million units, its market remains largely India with just a small percentage of sales in the US, EU and South America.
+The Himalayan ADVs are small production runs representing a small fraction of the company's manufacturing base with under 40,000 units manufactured.

-The Royal Enfield Himalayan is an Adventure Touring motorcycle manufactured by Royal Enfield.
-It was revealed in February 2015 and launched in early 2016.
+The original Himalayan product was revealed in February 2015 and launched in early 2016.
 Pierre Terblanche led the design team during Himalayan's development.
 As of 2025, this motorcycle has two distinct variants, the original 411 cc machine and a modernized 452 cc revamped offering.
-Both are branded and marketed as the 'Himalayan', but in truth the two machines share no common components but do share a similar target market.
+Both are branded and marketed as the 'Himalayan', but in truth the two machines share no common components but do share a similar target market.Only the 450-cc machine is currently manufactured.

 Model history

-The Himalayan was conceived by CEO Siddhartha Lal, as an adventure touring, or dual sport motorcycle.
+The original Himalayan was conceived by CEO Siddhartha Lal, as an adventure touring, or dual sport motorcycle.

-The Himalayan differs considerably from the other motorcycles offered by Royal Enfield – most of which are various incarnations of the Bullet utilizing the same frame and engine – in terms of its chassis and powertrain.
-Pierre Terblanche, formerly of Ducati and Moto Guzzi among other companies, headed Royal Enfield's design team during development of the Himalayan.
+The Himalayan differs considerably from the other motorcycles offered by Royal Enfield, most of which are various incarnations of the Bullet utilizing the same frame and engine – in terms of its chassis and powertrain.
+Pierre Terblanche, formerly of Ducati and Moto Guzzi among other companies, headed Royal Enfield's design team during development of the original Himalayan.

 An early prototype was made in mid-2014, followed by a more complete version in 2015.
 The vehicle was released in India in early 2016, followed by a release in international markets such as Philippines, Australia and the United Kingdom later that year.
 Electronic Fuel Injection and ABS became standard in 2017.

-The 2021 model got significant upgrades such as the Tripper navigation system powered by Google Maps (same unit offered in new Meteor) and a redesigned jerrycan mount.

-Upon its introduction, the Himalayan was praised for its good suspension and off-road ability, while some criticism was directed to the relatively low power output of the engine.
-The motorcycle also has longer intervals between servicing and oil changes.

-The early Himalayan suffered some production issues.
-It was noted that the quality of parts was not up to the mark and in 2017 some users filed lawsuits to either demand compensation or return the bike for refund.

-The company responded and in 2018 it was reported that "Royal Enfield is taking proactive steps to ensure the quality of its adventure motorcycle, the Royal Enfield Himalayan".

-In late 2023, Royal Enfield launched a new variant of this product, the Himalayan 450/452 cc from price starting 2.69 lakh in India, US pre-tax/licensing pricing on this bike was approximately 5,800 US dollars (as of 2025).
-This model is equipped with a new 452 cc liquid-cooled DOHC single-cylinder engine producing around 40 hp power at 8000 rpm, along with ~40 Nm of peak torque at 5500 rpm.
+In late 2023, Royal Enfield launched a new variant of this product, the Himalayan 450, sometimes called the new, Himalayan.
+This model is equipped with a new liquid cooled 452 cc DOHC single-cylinder engine producing around 40 hp at 8000 rpm, with ~40 Nm of peak torque at 5500 rpm.